 - Automated peritoneal dialysis requires a machine to fill and drain your abdomen; performing three to five exchanges during the night while you sleep; the process lasting 8-10 hours.

-Almost 30,000 people in the UK are on dialysis
+Over 30,000 people in the UK are on dialysis

 - Up to one in three patients with kidney disease will experience depression at some point.